Tautira: Climate

 According to the data recorded at the NOAA Station Id: FP91000987470110, the climatic conditions at Tautira are reported as: Annual average monthly precipitation is 299.11 mm with a maximum of 474.1 mm in December and a minimum of 133.7 mm in August, with average annual incidence of rainfall being 3590.3 mm.
 The average high temperature over the year is 28.59 C and minimum over the year is 22.87 C. The effect of global warming due to climate change has been predicted an increase of 1 C and 2 C.

 Flora and fauna

-The Fe'i, similar to a red banana, is found here and has to be cooked, as the red skin cover in its raw state an inedible pulp.
+The Feʻi, similar to a red banana, is found here and has to be cooked, as the red skin cover in its raw state an inedible pulp.

 Coconut palm with ironwood, milo, mango tree and ulu trees fringe the coastline.
 Mango tree, ferns and groves of hala trees are seen in the interior valley.

 Partula otaheitana rubescens, an IUCN Red List endangered animalia species, is located in Tautira.